ksatirli/katacoda-scenarios/k8s-terraform-datadog/step9.md

-# Creating SLOs in Datadog
+## Creating a Service-level Objective

 > ⚠️ If the Katacoda Editor interface does not show the `datadog_slo.tf` file, please click the <i class="fa fa-sync"></i> Refresh button.